mayel/docs.coopcloud.tech/docs/overview.md

 Finally, with an application and an application environment, we need a tool to read that package format and actually deploy it to the environment.
 For this, we have developed and published the [abra] command-line tool.

-Abra aims at providing a simple command-line interface for managing your own co-operative cloud.
+Abra aims at providing a simple command-line interface for managing your own co-op cloud.
 You can bootstrap machines with the required tools, create new applications, deploy them, back them up, restore them and so on.

 [abra]: https://git.autonomic.zone/coop-cloud/abra